ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-observe-ballerina-code.md

 }
 ```

-**Step 3:** Enable monitoring and tracing.
+**Step 3:** Observe Hello World Ballerina service

-Observability is disabled by default and can be enabled by using the `--observe` flag or updating the configurations
+Observability is disabled by default and can be enabled by using the `--observe` flag or updating the configurations.
-This option enables metrics monitoring and distributed tracing.

-Using `--observe` flag:
+When Ballerina observability is enabled, Ballerina runtime exposes internal metrics via an HTTP endpoint for metrics
+monitoring and tracers will be published to Jaeger.
+Prometheus should be configured to scrape metrics from
+the metrics HTTP endpoint in Ballerina.

+Ballerina logs are logged on to the console.
+Therefore, the logs need to be redirected to a file, which can then be
+pushed to [Elastic Stack](#Distributed-Logging) to perform the log analysis.

+**Start the service using `--observe` flag:**

-The Ballerina service is observable with default settings and is enabled when the `--observe` flag is used when you
+The Ballerina service is observable with default settings when the `--observe` flag is used when starting the service.
-start the service.
-This letting you collect the distributed tracing information with [Jaeger] and metrics information
+This lets you to collect the distributed tracing information with Jaeger and metrics information with Prometheus.
-with [Prometheus].

 ```bash
 $ ballerina run --observe hello_world_service.bal